 This is yet another descaling alert.
 But in this case, that should be done ASAP.

 When this alert appears, that means you’re quite behind on your descaling schedule.
 The limescale built up so much inside your machine, preventing it from functioning properly.

 How To Descale Your Nespresso

 Luckily, there’s no need to mark the dates on your calendar.
-Nespresso machines give off a blinking alert when it’s time for descaling.
+You have that Nespresso blinking orange light to let you know.

 This is a pretty straightforward process, although the program itself does last about 20 minutes.
 Now that doesn’t mean you have to sit by the machine and wait for it to finish.

 All you need is:

 - Nespresso descaling kit

 - container with over 34 ounces of capacity

 - warm water